Preventing the Risk of Accidental Overdoses

 Cara* grew up with a mother who was a drug user.
 She remembers needles all over the house that she had to clean up.
-When Cara began to suffer from PTSD and anxiety from her childhood trauma, she turned to substance use to cope.
+When Cara began to suffer from PTSD and anxiety from her childhood trauma, she used substances to cope.

 “In the environment, I was living in, drugs were offered to me freely.
 Being around my mom, I thought it was normal.”

-As drug trends have changed over the years, YES is seeing youth turn to drugs like Xanax, OxyContin, and Percocet and purchasing them over social media platforms.
-But many do not realize these pills could be manufactured with a dangerous drug called Fentanyl.
+As drug trends have changed over the years, YES is seeing youth turn to drugs like Xanax, OxyContin, and Percocet and purchase them over social media platforms.
+However, many do not realize these pills could be manufactured with a dangerous drug called Fentanyl.

-Fentanyl is a highly potent and dangerous synthetic opioid that is 80-100 times more potent than morphine.
+Fentanyl is a highly potent and dangerous synthetic opioid, 80-100 times more potent than morphine.
 As a result, it’s a significant cause of accidental overdose for unsuspecting youth.

 Cara has a chance at life

-After an accidental overdose lead to a hospital stay, Cara was referred to YES.
-Unfortunately, her family couldn’t afford the services, but thanks to donations from YES supporters, she was offered a sliding-scale fee that went down to $0 and start her recovery.
+After an accidental overdose led to a hospital stay, Cara was referred to YES.
+Unfortunately, her family couldn’t afford the services, but thanks to donations from YES supporters, she was offered a sliding-scale fee that went down to $0 and started her recovery.
+Read more about Cara’s story.

-Donations to YES helps youth struggling with substance use by funding education and intervention programs, screenings for risk factors, and treatment through YES’ Road to Recovery Program.
+Donations to YES help youth like Cara, who are struggling with substance use, by funding education and intervention programs, screenings for risk factors, and treatment through YES’ substance use counseling and treatment services.

 Providing substance use education

-Thanks to ongoing support, YES offers the East King County community free virtual Alcohol and Drug Education Classes (ADEC) for families.
-The three-hour intervention class teaches youth ages 12-18 and their parents/caregivers about the impact of substance use.
+Thanks to ongoing support, YES offers the East King County community free virtual Alcohol and Drug Education Classes (ADEC) for youth and families.
+The two-hour intervention class teaches youth ages 12-18 and their parents/caregivers about the impact of substance use.
+Families learn the impacts of substance use on their bodies and minds, where and how to turn for help, and how to make more informed decisions.

-Through in-school counseling and treatment, students are receiving intervention before their drug use escalates.
-In-School YES counselors give students a safe space to connect with others through groups such as; Recovery Group, Affected Others Group, and Quit Vaping Now.
+Students receive intervention through school-based counseling and treatment before their drug use escalates.
+YES Substance Use Disorder Professionals (SUDP) trained in both mental health and substance use issues provide in-school assessments, early intervention, prevention activities, referrals, and ongoing support for students in the Bellevue and Lake Washington School Districts.
+They give students a safe space to connect with others through groups such as Recovery Group, Affected Others Group, and Quit Vaping Now.

-YES in-school staff recently thanked donors for contributing to the back-to-school campaign and created a video outlining what support they can offer.
+YES school-based staff recently thanked donors for contributing to the back-to-school campaign and created a video outlining what support they can offer.
 Watch it here.

 Providing screening for risk factors